 The new outlook model will better equip Pacific Island National Meteorological Services, government and aid agencies, decision-makers and the general public in communicating and preparing for future tropical cyclone seasons across the Southwest Pacific.

 “The provision of accurate and timely seasonal tropical cyclone outlooks are essential for informed decision making, and if we can just make small incremental steps in reducing disaster risk and informing the population of the risks associated with the coming cyclone season, then it has the potential to save lives," said Andrew.

 “Rising sea levels and changes to tropical cyclone related exposure and vulnerability will amplify future tropical cyclone related impacts for Pacific Island nations and territories.
 Our new outlook plays an important role in building a more resilient future for Pacific Island communities.”

 The impact of Andrew’s work is wide-reaching – from Australia to the Pacific island nations and territories and around the world.

-“My work has helped researchers and end-users better understand what drives current tropical cyclone risk and how considering a range of climate influences (instead of just one), is the most holistic way to evaluate these potential risks.
+“My work has helped researchers and end-users better understand what drives current tropical cyclone risk and how considering a range of climate influences, is the most holistic way to evaluate these potential risks.